frankframework/frank-manual/docs/source/helloIbis.rst

 The ``<forward>`` within a pipe tag defines what should happen after the execution of that pipe.
 A forward consists of a forward name and a path.
-Each pipe predefines the forward names to which it can send the output.
-For the fixed result pipe, the only possibility is ``"success"``, but many pipes also have the possibility ``"failure"``.
+Each pipe predefines the forward names from which it can send the output.
+For the fixed result pipe, the only possibility is "success", but many pipes also have the possibility "failure".
 This allows Frank developers to handle errors and to have branching pipelines.

-Our forward points to the path ``"Exit"``, which was defined earlier as the only possible exit of the pipeline.
+Our forward points to the path "Exit", which was defined earlier as the only possible exit of the pipeline.
 In more complex pipelines, there are also forwards that reference other pipes by their configured ``name`` attribute.